DarkMorninG/BetterUnityCoroutine/README.md

 Since Coroutines in Unity can be a bit of a pain in the a** sometimes while also repeating code all over your project

-I searched for a better Solution and stumbled upon a quite old Unity Taskmanager After a bit of rewriting and some addition im comfortable with sharing it
+I searched for a better Solution and stumbled upon a quite old Unity Taskmanager from Ken Rockot After a bit of rewriting and some addition im comfortable with sharing it

 # Usage